petedejoy/documentation/v2/clickstream/sources/serverside.md

 #### Step 3

-Initialize the module with the App ID found in the setting sections of your Astronomer account.
+Initialize the module with the Source ID found in the setting sections of your Astronomer account.
 Note that you are only required to do this intitialization once.
 ```
 class_alias('Segment', 'analytics');
 analytics::init("ASTRONOMER_APP_ID");